 Note: I recently found pet eye wipes at Walmart for around $5.00, and they worked great!

 Tear Stains Almost Gone!

-I want to make it clear that I am not a Veterinarian, nor do I guarantee success, or have any financial interest in any of these products.
-I am simply sharing my excitement over finally finding a solution for my dog's two year tear staining dilemma.
+I want to make it clear that I am not a veterinarian, nor do I guarantee success.
+I also do not have any financial interest in any of these products.
+I am simply sharing my excitement over finally finding a solution for my dog's two-year tear-staining dilemma.
 I admit, my solution does take a little time, money and effort, but my precious dog companion is worth it.

-You should still see your Vet and listen to his advice, but it doesn't hurt to share this information with him and see what he thinks, does it?
+You should still see your vet and listen to their advice, but it doesn't hurt to share this information with them and see what they think, does it?
 And since I've accepted that my dog's tear staining will have to be kept under control, I've done some research and started shopping around.

-I've discovered that all of the products I got from my Vet are available online, so once your Vet has assessed your dog's situation, compare his prices with the cost for the same product online. in fact, my Vet's office told me that the antihistimine they provide is the same one used for humans, Benedryl, and that I could use it Instead.
+I've discovered that all of the products I got from my vet are available online, so once your vet has assessed your dog's situation, compare their prices with the cost for the same product online.
+In fact, my vet's office told me that the antihistamine they provide is the same one used for humans (Benedryl), and that I could use it instead.
 I give her a half tab when her eyes start looking watery.

 Tear Stain Breeds

 If your dog has tear stains, what breed is it?